Synthetixio/SIPs/content/srs/sr-2.md

 ## Next Steps

 -	25 September 21:00 UTC time – Referendum posted
--	27 September Friday 22:30 UTC time - Hold a town hall in discord to discuss the motivations for this change and the referendum with the Community
+-	27 September Friday 22:30 UTC time - Hold a town hall in Discord to discuss the motivations for this change and the referendum with the Community
--	27 September 23:59 UTC - A snapshot to vote for the referendum will be released
+-	27 September 23:59 UTC - A snapshot to vote for the referendum will be released.
+Quorum is 75m SNX tokens and success is defined as >66.67% 'yes' as outlined in [SIP-408](https://sips.synthetix.io/sips/sip-408/)
--	2 October time TBC – second community town hall on Discord.
+-	2 October time TBC – second community town hall on Discord
--	3 October 23:59 UTC – referendum vote concludes.
+-	3 October 23:59 UTC – referendum vote concludes

 #### Should the referendum fail
--	Carry on as is – no change.
+-	Carry on as is – no change

 #### Should this referendum be approved and ratified by a community vote:
 -	Hand over governance to the new council members